k0mraid3/Samsung-Galaxy-Book-Windows-Apps-Enabler-Use-Samsung-Windows-Apps-on-Any-Device/README.md

 <img width="596" alt="image" src="https://github.com/k0mraid3/Samsung-Galaxy-Book-Spoofer-for-Windows-10-11/assets/62849592/1831adf7-8e6f-4c2c-8585-623590f3760c">

-Now in an administrator command prompt, run the follow to create the service manually.
+Now in an administrator command prompt, run the following to create the service manually.
 ``` sc create SamSysSupSvc binPath=c:\SamSysSupSvc\SamsungSystemSupportService.exe start=auto ```

 If all works, it should automatically be installing Samsung apps, do a reboot and look for "Samsung Settings".
 Most things should now work.
 Check the Microsoft store if you don't find Samsung apps in recently installed, they may still be installing.